 The Limerick Education Centre (LEC) administers the details of primary teachers who are in positions to complete their post-qualification professional practice through the Traditional method (Probation) on behalf of the Inspectorate of Department of Education & Skills.
 The Teaching Council administers all aspects of the Droichead process.

-The Teaching Council document pertaining to the post-qualification professional practice procedures and criteria for 2016/17 is available here.
+The Teaching Council's document relating to the post-qualification professional practice procedures & criteria for 2019/20 is available on the Teaching Council's website under Publications.

 Have you Questions?

-Should you wish to contact Limerick Education Centre with any queries on completing your post-qualification professional practice through the traditional process with the Inspectorate, you can contact Jenny Delaney on 061 585060 ext 4 or email at firstname.lastname@example.org.
+Should you wish to contact Limerick Education Centre with any queries on completing your post-qualification professional practice through the traditional process with the Inspectorate, you can contact Jenny Delaney on email at firstname.lastname@example.org or 061 585060 ext 4.